Taxi Driver

 Tasks

-• Checks tyres, brakes, lights, oil, water and fuel levels and general condition of vehicle before start of journey;
+• Checks tyres, brakes, lights, oil, water and fuel levels and general condition of the vehicle

 Employment by region